Written by Professional Academy's Contracts Manager Jill Towner

 So, don’t just think apprenticeships are about taking on new staff - they are also about maximising the potential of your existing staff.
 Whatever their age, whatever their previous learning, the new apprenticeship programme is about giving anyone the chance to develop and grow.

-If you would like to talk to one of our business development team about the apprenticeship programmes available and how the schemes will work whilst we are getting the website up to speed please do contact us via firstname.lastname@example.org or drop us a call on 01223 365 505 and one of our team would be happy to have chat at any time.
+If you would like to talk to one of our business development team about the apprenticeship programmes available and how the schemes work please do contact us via email@example.com or drop us a call on 01223 365 505 and one of our team would be happy to have chat.